malcolm-decuire/decuresolutions_salesengineer/README.md

 - theme & ThemeProviders 'for customizing the calculators'

 ## Product Roadmap
-- Q32024: Fix bugs in investment calculator & and reconfigure theme
+- Q32024: Fix mobile formatting, investment calc issues w/ step2 & step3 PITI & Financig Expense
 - Q32024: General extend calculators for educational use and multiple languages
-- Q42024: Integrate Pergion API into landing as a feed for all things real estate
+- Q42024: Integrate w/ Pergion API, Nasdaq API into landing as a feed for all things real estate
-- Q12025: Deploy PrivateGPT on self-hosted service that focuses on fintech problems only
+- Q12025: Deploy PrivateGPT on self-hosted service that focuses on proptech topics

 ## Creative Commons Licenses